-1.0: Capture to Archive (C2A): Taking a document after its active life and digitizing the file and a few key fields that could be used to later track down the document.
+C2A is the process of taking a document after its active life and digitizing the file and a few key fields that could be used to later track down the document.
 The benefits of C2A are reduced document storage costs and expedited research.
 You could find archived documents faster via a federated search across digital repositories rather than a room full of file cabinets.
 The main application for C2A is records management.

-2.0: Capture to Process (C2P): Digitizing documents as early in a workflow as possible, reducing data entry costs, and accelerating approval times.
+C2P involves digitizing documents as early in a workflow as possible, reducing data entry costs, and accelerating approval times.
 This model has been effective for invoice processing, insurance claims processing, and–in the fintech world–faster underwriting decisions.

 In 2015, the legacy capture vendors were hyper-focused on robotic process automation (RPA), and the concept of extracting insight from the collective processes failed to materialize.
-It hasn’t been until new solution providers and innovators entered the market that conceptual C2I has become a reality, and in fact, has unlocked the strategic value of capture.
+It hasn’t been until new solution providers and innovators entered the market that conceptual C2I has become a reality, and in fact, has unlocked the strategic value of document capture.

 I bring up this concept from 2015, not to take Nostradamus-like credit for seeing into the future, but rather to relate how this concept has now become a reality within the fintech market and how it truly magnifies the value of digitizing content.
 In 2015, the concept of C2I was around onboarding documents into a big data analytics model.
-The idea that the majority of information was trapped in unstructured content and thus couldn’t be applied to big data analytics.
+It was the idea that the majority of information was trapped in unstructured content and thus couldn’t be applied to big data analytics.